 Someone who has had the infection may have immunity for “several months” afterward, according to a report published on the preprint server medRxiv in January 2021.

 The study of more than 20,000 healthcare workers in the United Kingdom found that those who had already developed COVID-19 had an 83% lower risk of developing it again within 5 months.

 During this time, the virus may still be present in the body and able to transmit to others.

 COVID-19 is a highly contagious respiratory disease caused by the virus SARS-CoV-2.

-Prevention strategies, such as physical distancing, frequent hand washing, avoiding touching the face, and wearing a face covering in public will help protect individuals from this novel coronavirus.
+Meanwhile, continue with physical distancing, frequent hand washing, avoiding touching the face, and wearing a face-covering in public.